Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

 \subsection{Overview of \cite{Oh:6stz7nRe}: Proof of local-wellposedness}

 Acquainted with the covariant formulation of the Yang-Mills heat flow, we are ready to return to the task of describing our approach in more detail.
 We will begin by providing a short overview of \cite{Oh:6stz7nRe}, in which local well-posedness is proved for initial data sets with $\dot{H}^{1}_{x}$ regularity; for a more precise statement, see Theorem \ref{thm:lwp4YM}.
-In particular, we will explain how Issues A, B raised in \S \ref{subsec:intro:motivation} are resolved in the novel approach.
+In particular, we will explain how the issues of (Hyperbolicity) and (Null structure) raised in \S \ref{subsec:intro:motivation} are resolved in our approach.

-To avoid too much technical details, we will treat here the simpler problem of proving an {\it a priori} bound of a solution to \eqref{eq:hyperbolicYM} in the temporal gauge.
+To avoid too many technical details, we will treat here the simpler problem of proving an {\it a priori} bound of a solution to \eqref{eq:hyperbolicYM} in the temporal gauge.
 That is, for some interval $I := (-T_{0}, T_{0}) \subset \bbR$, we will presuppose the existence of a solution $\Atemp_{\mu}$ to \eqref{eq:hyperbolicYM} in the temporal gauge on $I \times \bbR^{3}$ and aim to establish an estimate of the form